 What has transformed this market?

 The removal of rent control has been the trigger, combined with the introduction of the Golden Visa, the unusual residence, the growth of tourism and the growth of an incredible technological ecosystem and start-ups supported by the government.
 Airbnb has enabled the entry of a new type of investors who are acquiring smaller, traditional and first-choice properties, which they can enjoy for several months, and rent through Airbnb the rest of the year.
 The average short-term rental yield depends on the degree of investor participation in property management and is approximately 7% to 8% gross.

-What impact do French buyers and investors have on your business?
+What is the impact of French buyers and investors on your business?

-How is the property boom changing the face of Lisbon?
+How is the real estate boom changing the face of Lisbon?

 We are witnessing the internationalization of the city.
 The forgotten and unloved areas of the city have found new life with new bars, restaurants, shops and hotels that seem to appear every week.
 Lisbon is becoming the European capital it should be.
 The Portuguese have new confidence in the market.